 Tools for Automating Customer Service

-Natural Learning Processing (NLP)
+1. Natural Language Processing (NLP)

 It doesn’t matter which route the customer opts to reach out to you, NLP is always in play.
 From phone calls, emails, text messages to social media, NLP plays a critical role in the process.
 The underlying technology ensures the accuracy of AI-powered services like virtual assistants.